rain-on/pantheon/docs/Consensus-Protocols/Clique.md

 ## Genesis File

-To use Clique in a private network, Pantheon requires a Clique genesis file.
+To use Clique in a private multicaster, Pantheon requires a Clique genesis file.
 When connecting to Rinkeby, Pantheon uses the [`rinkeby.json`](https://github.com/PegaSysEng/pantheon/blob/master/config/src/main/resources/rinkeby.json) genesis file in the `/pantheon/config/src/main/resources` directory.